ytsrt66589/diffFx-pytorch/README.md

 A PyTorch-based library for differentiable audio effects processing, enabling deep learning integration with professional audio processing algorithms.

+Disclaimer: Current code is not fully test yet, be careful to use !!!!!!!!!!!

 ## Overview

 diffFx-pytorch provides a collection of differentiable audio effects processors that can be seamlessly integrated into neural network architectures.
 The library implements common audio processing algorithms with PyTorch, making them end-to-end differentiable while maintaining professional audio quality.